 Tooth fillings can last anywhere from 5-20 years, depending on the material used.
 To keep yours in optimal condition, it’s important to practice good oral hygiene.

 The team at Baig Dental recommends brushing your teeth twice a day, flossing regularly, and visiting the office every six months for an oral exam and professional cleaning.

 To further explore the benefits of tooth fillings, request a consultation at Baig Dental by phone or online today.

 Same Day Crowns

 A dental crown can restore a tooth’s shape, size, or strength.
 At Baig Dental, dentists Jaami Baig, DDS, and Shaan Baig, DDS, place dental crowns atop implants or natural teeth that need restorations.
 Baig Dental uses Cerec PrimeScan and PrimeMill to design, fabricate and deliver custom crowns all on the same day.
 You can also get a dental crown as part of a dental bridge, which replaces one or more missing teeth and anchors to adjacent teeth using crowns.
-To start reviewing your dental crown options, call or book an appointment online today.
+To start reviewing your same-day dental crown options, call or book an appointment online today.

 A dental crown is a device made to cover a damaged tooth or attach to a dental implant.
 The team at Baig Dental custom designs crowns that are the exact shape of the original tooth in its entirety.
 This makes your smile look complete, and it feels comfortable when you bite down.

 Before you get a crown, the team at Baig Dental takes X-rays to check for unforeseen damage or disease.
 You might need additional treatments, like a root canal, before they place your crown.